mingzi12/MyNote/OneNote/README.md

-This is my graduation project.
+This is a Note project.